First off, congratulations on your big news.

 Sit down with the HR next and figure out how to go about applying for your leave.
 Is there a company-specific form you need to fill, an email that has to be sent, signatures required, etc. Be clear about when you are going on leave and ask for all available documents on the maternity leave policy of the company.

 Also, figure out how to manage things once you are back.
-Things like where you’ll pump, is there a crèche facility or a monetary benefit that you can claim, will you be allowed to work from home, or half-day for a few weeks after you are back?
+Things like where you’ll pump, is there a crèche facility or a monetary benefit that you can claim, and asking to work from home, after maternity leave?

 Talk To Your Team